devrath-rana23/AutomateLaravelAppBuildingProcessUdemy/emp_sys/README.md

 As a rule of thumb, if you use a belongsToMany relationship, it can only be paired with another belongsToMany relationship and means that you have a third pivot table.
 If you use a hasMany relationship, it can only be paired with a belongsTo relationship and no extra database tables are required.

 In your example, you just need to make the inverse relation into a belongsToMany and add your custom table again, along with the foreign and local keys (reversing the order from the other model).

+# Run
+php artisan blueprint:erase
+# Run php artisan vendor:publish --tag=blueprint-config -> this will copy the files from blueprint vendor folder to laravel config folder